bishopZ/kabuki-motion/Readme.md

 #### Why alt?

-Having isomorphic React was one of my key criteria when choosing a Flux library, which helped narrow down the scope of libraries.

 I found alt's implementation to be clean and simple, and like the option of allowing us to create alt instances or using singletons (and flushing the stores).
 I also like the direction in which alt is heading.

 ## Installation